Prairie Elk Colony, Montana

 Prairie Elk Colony is a Hutterite community and census-designated place (CDP) in McCone County, Montana, United States.
 It is on the northern edge of the county, just south of the Missouri River, which forms the county line.
 By road it is 20 mi southwest of Wolf Point, the nearest town.

-The community was first listed as a CDP prior to the 2020 census.
+The community was first listed as a CDP for the 2020 census, at which time the population was recorded as 0.